-The journey there was quite enjoyable, again the scenery was very much like Lexington, Kentucky as there were ‘Horse Farms’ everywhere and beyond that a landscape that was so like rural England with rolling green hills, woods, hedgerows, fences and fields of cattle grazing, such a pleasant surprise as I’d expected to see far more swampland.
+The journey there was quite enjoyable, again the scenery was very much like Lexington, Kentucky as there were ‘Horse Farms’ everywhere and beyond that a landscape that was very much like rural England with rolling green hills, woods, hedgerows, fences and fields of cattle grazing.
+Such a pleasant surprise as I’d expected to see far more swampland.

 We came away with quite a lot to think about.
 In preparation for possible storage we visited Big Toy Storage www.bigtoystorage.us Ricky the manager there gave us an interesting and informative tour of the excellent facility.
 It costs a lot more than we would like to pay since this expense has not been budgeted for.
 We had expected to be able to ship the RV home and sell it fairly easily, but the downturn in the world economy has changed things and it’s now about damage limitation and we have to balance cost again benefits.

-By now we weren‘t too happy with life and on top of that it was another overcast warm day.
+By now we weren‘t too happy with life, and on top of that it was another overcast warm, humid day.
 We felt we deserved some sunshine and so decided to head south towards Naples on the Gulf of Mexico, a place we’ve been to a couple of times before and love.

 LOCATION TONIGHT: Pine Island Resort/KOA, 5120 Springfellow Rd, St James City, FL 33956.